Teach2Give-Training-Resources/car-rental-db-drizzle/README.md

+# Car Rental Management System DB

-# Setting up Drizzle ORM
+## Setting up Drizzle ORM

 * Drizzle ORM is a headless TypeScript ORM
 * It’s the only ORM with both relational and SQL-like query APIs, providing you best of both worlds when it comes to accessing your relational data.